 UWE Bristol’s International College took a slightly different approach to the week, by asking students to produce videos showcasing their cause. his gave students the opportunity to develop their creative media skills and engage with the theme in a different way.

-How does Applied Learning Week boost employability?
+Students at Applied Learning Week

 Group tasks also teach you how to share ideas and think creatively, and help you gain confidence in putting your ideas forward.
 Additionally, because group work can lead to many different ideas being proposed at once, it’s good practice for decision-making and discussing which idea is best.